alexaibio/teaching_content/drug_development/bl_drug_discovery_process_ai.md

 - **Metabolism**: Metabolism typically transforms the drug into more water-soluble compounds that can be more easily excreted from the body.
 - **Excretion**: The process of eliminating the drug from the body, primarily through the kidneys (urine) or the liver (bile/feces).
 This stage determines how long the drug stays in the body and continues to have an effect.

-The usual outcome of these studies is to define
+The usual quantitative outcome of these studies is to define
 - Concentration-Time Profile: concentration-time curve
 - Key Pharmacokinetic Parameters: Cmax (Maximum Concentration): The highest concentration of the drug observed in the blood after administration, Tmax (Time to Maximum Concentration), AUC (Area Under the Curve): Represents the total drug exposure over time;  etc
 - Absorption Characteristics: Bioavailability: The fraction of the administered dose that reaches the systemic circulation in an active form (especially important for oral drugs)